YellowJacketLinux/yjl-sysusers/README.md

 or group name is not allowed.
 This is the python regex I am using:

     pattern = re.compile("^[a-z_]([a-z0-9_-]{0,31}|[a-z0-9_-]{0,30}\$)$")

-The JSON file itself does not care but since the utilities will validate a username before querying the JSON file, invalid usernames in the JSON file used for a name object will not result in usable information.

 ### User and Group ID Numbers